isomerpages/moe-yuanchingsec/_2024-intake-sec-1-registration/Sec 1 Posting Group 3/Important Information.md

 *Singaporean students can pay the miscellaneous fees ($20.00 per month) by using their Edusave Account. <br>
 #Current rates subject to changes by MOE. <br>

+### <strong>5.
+General Rules for School </strong>
+**i.
+Attire <br>**
+•    Students are to wear the prescribed school uniform and modification to the uniform is strictly not allowed. <br>
+•    School uniform and socks must be made by the appointed school tailor.
+Pants and skirts must not be too tight-fitting.
+Skirts must not be more than 2-finger spacing above the knees.
+Socks must cover the ankle when worn and the letters ‘YCSS’ must be visible.  <br>
+•    Shoes must be plain white with white shoe laces.  <br>

+**ii.
+Appearance  <br>**
+•    Hairstyle must be conservative and not outlandish.  <br>
+•    Hair colour must be natural.
+Any shade of colouring of hair (highlighting/dyes) is strictly not allowed.  <br>
+•    Hair for boys must be short, simple, neat and natural (no perming).  <br>
+•    Girls with long hair that falls below collar must tie their hair neatly and firmly with plain hair band/ribbons/clips.
+The fringe must not fall below the eyebrows.  <br>
+•    Fingernails must be kept short and neat.
+Nail polish is not allowed.  <br>
+•    Only girls are allowed to wear one pair of identical ear studs on the ear lobes.
+Ear studs must be small, plain, metallic and without precious stones.
+Multiple piercings or earrings are not allowed.  <br>
+•    Spectacles must be plain, non-tinted and not flashy.
+Contact lenses must not be coloured.  <br>
+•    Accessories of any kind (e.g. ring, chain, bracelet) are not allowed to be worn with the school uniform.  <br>
+•    Religious items (e.g. religious amulets) if worn, must be hidden from view. <br>

+**iii.
+Policy on the use of Mobile Phone in school  <br>**
+•    Mobile phones are to be switched off and kept out of sight during curriculum time/ remedial/CCAs.  <br>
+•    Mobile phones are allowed to be used only in the canteen after school/remedial/CCAs.  <br>
+•    Students are to refrain from using the camera function, playing music from the speaker and charging their mobile phone in school. <br>
+•    Consequences of non-adherence include: <br>
+-Mobile phone will be confiscated (including SIM card) for one week. <br>
+•    Abuse of technology will be dealt with seriously. <br>

+<p></p>